 You can also see a doctor if you’re not having symptoms, but you’re still worried about something health-related!
 You can talk to a doctor about:

 - going on birth control, or other ways of having safer sex

 - how to take care of your body so you’re less likely to get sick or hurt doing the things you want to do

 - your family’s medical history, especially if there are health problems that run in your family

 Seeing a doctor is part of taking care of your health.
-While it’s common to want to avoid it, it’s important to know that you have to do it eventually.
+Many people want to to avoid it, but it’s important to know that you’ll probably have to eventually.

 How can I be less anxious going into a doctor’s appointment?